emeryberger/PC-Resources/README.md

 ```
 email,uid
 ```
+and whose each subsequent line is a PC member's email, a comma, and either a single UID or a space-separated list of UIDs.

 9. The chair runs the `investigate-conflicts.py` script to convert these into a decrypted list of conflicts to investigate.
 An example command line is:
 ```